Best UHP Summer Tires 2026: 6 Top Picks

 - Cost: Frequently among the more expensive options.

-- Best for: Drivers who want the strongest all-around recommendation for performance, comfort, and daily use.
+- Best for: Drivers who want a broad balance of performance, comfort, and daily usability.

 - Skip it if: You want the lowest upfront price or a more extreme track-focused tire.

-Verdict: Choose the Michelin Pilot Sport 4S if you want one UHP summer tire that balances performance, comfort, wet confidence, and longevity better than most rivals.
+Verdict: Choose the Michelin Pilot Sport 4S if you want a proven road-focused UHP summer tire with a broad balance of performance, comfort, wet confidence, and useful tread life.

 Shop on Amazon: Check Product Details on Amazon ➜